Lattices in rigid analytic representations: Deformations and pseudodeformations

 \subsection{Deformation functors on Artin rings}

-We apply the definitions from Section \ref{funrig} to deformation and pseudodeformation functors on Artin rings, and describe the corresponding functors on formal schemes and rigid analytic spaces.
 Until the end of the section, let $G$ be a profinite group that is $p$-finite in the sense of Mazur, and $\ovl\rho$ a continuous representation of $G$ on a $k_L$-vector space $V$ of some finite dimension $n$.
 Given an arbitrary ring $A$ and a representation $\rho$ of $G$ on a free $A$-module, we denote by $\tr\rho\colon G\to A$ the trace of $\rho$.

-Consider the functor $\PDef_{\ovl\rho}\colon\Art_{k_L}\to\Sets$, attaching to $A\in\Art_{k_L}$ the set of pseudorepresentations $T\colon G\to A$ such that the reduction of $T$ modulo the maximal ideal of $A$ is the trace of $\ovl\rho$.
+Consider the functor $\PDef_{\ovl\rho}\colon\Art_{\cO_L}\to\Sets$, attaching to $A\in\Art_{\cO_L}$ the set of pseudorepresentations $T\colon G\to A$ such that the reduction of $T$ modulo the maximal ideal of $A$ is the trace of $\ovl\rho$.
 By \cite[Proposition 2.3.1]{boeckledef}, $\PDef_{\ovl\rho}$ is pro-represented by a universal pair $(R_{\ovl\rho}^\ps,T^\univ)$ with $R_{\ovl\rho}^\ps$ Noetherian, that we call the \emph{universal pseudodeformation} of $\ovl\rho$.

-If $\ovl b$ is a basis of $V$, then we define a functor $\Def_{\ovl\rho}^\sq\colon\Art_{k_L}\to\Sets$ associating with $A\in\Art_{k_L}$ the set of triples $(r,\iota,b)$ where $r$ is a representation of $G_K$ over an $A$-module $V$, $\iota$ is a $G_K$-equivariant isomorphism $V\otimes_Ak_L\cong\ovl V$ and $b$ is a lift of $\ovl b$ to a basis of $V$.
+If $\ovl b$ is a basis of $V$, then we define a functor $\Def_{\ovl\rho}^\sq\colon\Art_{\cO_L}\to\Sets$ associating with $A\in\Art_{\cO_L}$ the set of triples $(r,\iota,b)$ where $r$ is a representation of $G_K$ over an $A$-module $V$, $\iota$ is a $G_K$-equivariant isomorphism $V\otimes_Ak_L\cong\ovl V$ and $b$ is a lift of $\ovl b$ to a basis of $V$.
 By Schlessinger's criterion, $\Def_{\ovl\rho}^\sq$ is pro-represented by a universal quadruple $(R_{\ovl\rho}^\sq,\iota^{\sq,\univ},b^\univ,\rho^{\sq,\univ})$ with $R_{\ovl\rho}^\sq$ Noetherian, that we call the \emph{universal framed deformation} of $\ovl\rho$.
-Since $\tr\rho^{\sq,\univ}$ is a pseudorepresentation lifting $\tr\ovl\rho$, the universal property of $(R_{\ovl\rho}^\ps,T^\univ)$ gives a morphism $R_{\ovl\rho}^\ps\to R_{\ovl\rho}^\sq$ in $\wht\Art_{k_L}$.
+Since $\tr\rho^{\sq,\univ}$ is a pseudorepresentation lifting $\tr\ovl\rho$, the universal property of $(R_{\ovl\rho}^\ps,T^\univ)$ gives a morphism $R_{\ovl\rho}^\ps\to R_{\ovl\rho}^\sq$ in $\wht\Art_{\cO_L}$.